Slack Integration Guide | PagerDuty

 - To install the PagerDuty application, you need to be a workspace admin or owner.

-How it Works
+How It Works

-- If you configure a service/team channel connection, an incident card is automatically sent to the designated channel whenever an incident is declared for that service or team.
-Users can then perform actions (listed above) within Slack, or within PagerDuty, and the actions will be synced
+You can declare, acknowledge, resolve, and perform other actions within Slack.
+When you configure a channel for a service or team, an incident card is automatically sent to the designated channel whenever an incident is declared for that service or team.
+You can then perform actions within Slack, or within PagerDuty, and the actions are synced bi-directionally.

 See the PagerDuty Privacy Policy to read more about how we collect, use and disclose your information.